riddryan/Running/README.md

 ### How do I get set up? ###

 * You need Mathematica, Dynamics Workbench, and a recent version of Matlab to use this repository.
+Created on Matlab 2014b, Mathematica 9.0.0.0, and [Dynamics Workbench 3.7] (http://www-personal.umich.edu/~artkuo/DynamicsWorkbench/).

-* Human data is not stored on this repository, but is used in some of the analysis

-* Animations and saved mat files are also not included in the repository, although some functions reference such files

-* You may need to create the local folders: "Animations", "SavedGaits", and "ParameterStudies" in order for the saving functions & methods to work properly; else make changes to the code such that it saves elsewhere
+* Human data is not stored on this repository, but is used in some of the analysis.
+Animations and saved mat files are also not included in the repository, although some functions reference such files.
+You may need to create the local folders: "Animations", "SavedGaits", "ParameterStudies", "ReturnMapStudies", and "Figures" in order for the saving functions & methods to work properly; else make changes to the code such that it saves elsewhere.

+* The data & folders can be found at `\\hbcl-server.engin.umich.edu\hbcl\projects\RunModels`

 ### General Info ###
-* Runner is an abstract class that is a superclass to all the other classes (e.g. SLIP, SoftParRunner, Swing, etc.)
+* `Runner` is an abstract class that is a superclass to all the other classes (e.g. `SLIP`, `SoftParRunner`, `Swing`, etc.)

 * Each class also has an associated state definition class located in the folder State_Definitions which makes it easier to parse the states of each class.
 For example, it converts a vector of states to a nicely labeled structure that tells you Knee Velocity, Pelvis Position, etc.